Adolescent Nutrition Needs: An Informative Guide to Healthy Growth and Balanced Diets

 Why Adolescent Nutrition Matters in Modern Health

-Adolescent nutrition plays a major role in both short-term and long-term health outcomes.
-Healthy dietary habits developed during teenage years often continue into adulthood, influencing overall wellness and disease prevention.
+Adolescent nutrition influences both immediate and long-term health outcomes.
+Healthy eating habits developed during teenage years often continue into adulthood.

 • Strong immune systems